How To Calculate Change In Enthalpy

 Important Considerations

-• Standard States: Always ensure that you are using values for standard enthalpies of formation that correspond to standard states (usually 298 K and 1 atm).
+• Standard States: Always confirm that you are using values for standard enthalpies of formation that correspond to standard states (usually 298 K and 1 atm).

 • Units: Be consistent with units throughout your calculations.
 Enthalpy changes are typically reported in kJ/mol.